-- All ceilings and walls in all full bathrooms, laundry rooms, mechanical closets, exterior storage closets and wall behind kitchen sink base must utilize mold and water resistant drywall. - All signage/numbering for apartments and in common areas must have raised characters and Braille. - The minimum width of interior hallways in residential units is 40". - All bedroom closets, interior storage rooms/coat closets and laundry rooms/closets must have a 4" tall by 8" wide minimum pass-thru grille above doors for air circulation. - There must be a minimum of 3/4" air space under all interior doors for air circulation. - All interior and exterior mechanical and storage closets must have finished floor coverings.
+- All ceilings and walls in all full bathrooms, laundry rooms, mechanical closets, exterior storage closets and wall behind kitchen sink base must utilize mold and water resistant drywall. - All signage/numbering for apartments and in common areas must have raised characters and Braille. - The minimum width of interior hallways in residential units is 40". - All bedroom closets, interior storage rooms/coat closets and laundry rooms/closets must have a 4" tall by 8" wide minimum transfer grille above doors for air circulation. - There must be a minimum of 3/4" air space under all interior doors for air circulation. - All interior and exterior mechanical and storage closets must have finished floor coverings.
 Interior closets must have either carpet, sheet vinyl or VCT flooring.
-Exterior storage closets may have sealed or painted concrete floors. - All under sink/vanity cabinet penetrations must be sealed.
+Exterior storage closets may have sealed or painted concrete floors. - All under sink/vanity cabinet penetrations must be sealed. - All glue down flooring must have shoe molding installed. - Baseboard and shoe molding must be installed behind all ranges and refrigerators.